Benny Chan (actor): Acting career

 Chan's career in the entertainment industry began in 1994 when he appeared in a television commercial for Vitasoy.
 He later joined TVB and acted in many television dramas produced by the company.
-Some of his best-known roles include Duen Yu in Demi-Gods and Semi-Devils (1997), the Monkey King in Journey to the West II (1998), and Na-tsa in Gods of Honour (2001).
+Some of his best-known roles include Duen Yu in Demi-Gods and Semi-Devils (1997), Sun Wukong in Journey to the West II (1998), and Na-tsa in Gods of Honour (2001).

-Since the early 2000s, Chan has become less active in Hong Kong, and has switched to working on mainland Chinese and Taiwanese television series.
-One of which is a series drama, The Holy Monk, as the main character, Holy Monk.
+Since the early 2000s, he has become less active in Hong Kong, and has switched to working on mainland Chinese and Taiwanese television series.
+One of which is a series drama, The Legend of Crazy Monk, as the main protagonist Ji Gong.
 The drama became popular in various countries.

 Music career

-Apart from being an actor, Chan is also a singer, and has released a number of albums.
+Chan is also a singer.
+He has released a number of albums.
 His best-known song is the theme song of Journey to the West II (1998).
 He also sang the theme songs for Dragon Love (1999), Gods of Honour (2001), Silver Mouse (2002), Qianlong Xia Jiangnan (2003) and A Pillow Case of Mystery (2006) and the subthemes for Journey to the West II, Anti-Crime Squad (1999), Silver Mouse, Vigilante Force (2003) and Qianlong Xia Jiangnan.
 His rendition of Chinese versions of two Pokémon songs has won him several awards.

 Personal life

 In 2011 Chan married Lisa Jiang Lisha (蒋丽莎), a mainland Chinese model from Hunan.
-Their daughter Ya Ru Chan (陳雅薷) was born on 30 November 2011.
+Their daughter, Ya Ru Chan (陳雅薷), was born on 30 November 2011.